 Nobody knows your business better than you.
 This can be a fantastic way to shave substantial amounts off your branding budget as you dig deep into what you’re trying to achieve.

-By considering your brand vision, mission, story, and strategy, you can go to the agency with your own ideas rather than relying on them for all of the answers.
+By considering your brand vision, mission, story etc (your brand strategy), you can go to the agency with your own ideas rather than relying on them for all of the answers.

 If you believe strongly in your product or serve and believe it has serious potential then you could always try bartering.